• Skip to primary navigation

 Butternut Squash Risotto with a text title overlay.

 Creamy risotto is total comfort food and this warming and hearty Butternut Squash Risotto is budget friendly and easy to adapt.
-Roasted chunks of butternut squash, creme fraiche and Parmesan all stirred in to rice for a delicious meal the whole family will love.
+Roasted chunks of butternut squash, creme fraiche and Parmesan all stirred into rice for a delicious meal the whole family will love.

 Risotto in a pink bowl with chunks of roasted butternut squash.

 Risotto is a bit of a labour of love, as slow and low is the way forward for this dish - but it is totally worth it.
-It still only takes 40 minutes to make this Butternut Squash Risotto, and that means you get crispy chunks of butternut squash stirred in to that creamy risotto.
+It still only takes 40 minutes to make this Butternut Squash Risotto, and that means you get crispy chunks of butternut squash stirred into that creamy risotto.

 Top it with plenty of Parmesan and fresh herbs and you have your self a bowl of autumnal comfort food!